SpartaTech/sparta-spring-webservice-utils/README.md

 # sparta-spring-webservice-utils
-Srping Web Service Utility library
+Spring Web Service Utility library.
+Includes functionalities to enhance the use of spring-ws framework.